lkauria/housing_prices/README.md

 - register to housing prices tool
 - login
 - add prices and other information of the sold real estate
-- change information that they added
 - see statistics of sold real estate by zip code
-- see prices divided to real estates that has pipe renovation estimately coming within 10 years and longer
-- can see aggregated selling prices from the other realtors

-## Common users can:
-- register/login
-- see the average prices of the real estate zip areas
+TO DO:
+- change information that they've added

 ## Admin can:
 - register/login